Leprechauns in Ireland: Irish Myths and Legends

 The next morning, with a bit of a sore porter head up on him, the farmer struggled out of bed.
 He popped on his best working boots, ignoring the fact he was only wearing one sock, grabbed his coat and shovel and headed off down the lane.

-When he reached the field where he caught the Leprechaun, he walked across it to the nearby forest, the cloud in his head forgotten by the thought of digging up a wealth of gold.
+When he reached the field where he caught the Leprechaun, he walked across to the nearby forest; the thundering cloud in his head forgotten by the thought of digging up a wealth of gold.

 All he needed to do was find the tree with his red sock and dig up the gold, and he would be rich and set for life.
 As he walked into the forest, he was greeted with the shock of his life.
 Every single tree in the forest had a red sock hanging from a branch, with a hole in it where a toe usually poked out.
 The farmer couldn’t believe his eyes as he fell to his knees and cursed the Leprechauns and their tricky ways.